LukaMoya/alx-system_engineering-devops/0x02-shell_redirections/README.md

 13. A script that displays the 10 newest files in the current directory.One file per line.Sorted from the newest to the oldest.
 14. A script that takes a list of words as input and prints only words that appear exactly once.Input format: One line, one word.Output format: One line, one word.Words should be sorted.
 15. Display lines containing the pattern “root” from the file /etc/passwd.
+16. Display the number of lines that contain the pattern “bin” in the file /etc/passwd.